 A temporary aboveground poly-tube irrigation system with drip emitters was installed in the Phase 2 mitigation areas.
 The irrigation system was installed and inspected prior to the planting of container plants and pole cuttings.
-The irrigation system is currently connected to a municipal water source and has been fitted with a meter, pressure regulator, and back-flow preventer.
-Emitters were positioned within the planting basins of each container plant and pole cutting and according to the HRP, supplemental irrigation will continue to be applied for a period of no more than three years.
-However, if the mitigation areas need to be irrigated for a longer period of time to meet the success standards, then irrigation will continue.
-Irrigation and irrigation maintenance have been occurring at the rate specified in Table 8 of the HRP.
+The irrigation system, which was previously connected to a municipal water source, was fitted with a meter, pressure regulator, and back-flow preventer.
+Emitters were positioned within the planting basins of each container plant and pole cutting.
+The irrigation for the Phase 2 areas was terminated in May of 2024 according to Section 4.6 of the HRP which states that supplemental irrigation will continue to be applied for a period of no more than three years.
+However, if it is determined that the mitigation areas need to have the irrigation resumed (e.g., due to severe drought), these areas will be irrigated for a longer period to meet the success standards.